webview-crypto/react-native-webview-crypto/README.md

 So this provides an object that fulfills the `Crypto` interface, by using that implementation, communicating through a hidden WebView.

+### Caveats
+Since this uses an asynchronous bridge to execute the crypto logic it can't quite execute `crypto.getRandomValues` correctly, because that method returns a value synchronously.
+It is simply *impossible* (as far as I know, please let me know if there any ways to get around this) to wait for the bridge to respond asynchronously before returning a value.

+Instead, we return you the same `TypedArray` you passed in and asynchronously update it behind the scenes, when we get a response.
+We also set a `updated` proprety on it to be a promise that resolves to the same array when we get a response back and update it.
+We check for this property on all `cyrpto.subtle` methods that takes in `TypedArray`s and will automatically wait for them to update before asking the webview to execute them.

+*TLDR*: If you need to use the result from `crypto.getRandomValues` for something other than passing into a `crypto.subtle` method, you have to wait for the Promise on the `updated` property of the returned `TypedArray` to resolve before the values in that `TypedArray` will be updated.

 ## Install

 1. Get started with React Native